Mod-Sim/Image-Bot/reflection/Tyler Seliber.md

 ## Process
 1. **What was most helpful about implementing kanban and code review in your project?** <br>
+These techniques allowed us keep track of what work needs to be done and how efficiently we were able to complete it.
+Kanban boards provided an excellent overview of all currently open issues and pull requests and their current status.
+By enforcing code review, we were all required to take a deeper look into each change which helped us get a better understanding for how the code executed.
+It also allowed for corrections or optimizations to be made before merging the code into the main branch.

 2. **What was most difficult?
 What would you do differently?** <br>
+The most difficult aspect was adjusting to the agile development workflow.
+Scrum meetins were a new concept and we needed to adapt to that style of productivity.
+After a couple of meetings, we started to get more comfortable with the practice and feel that this helped us to be more prepared for future endeavors.

 3. **What software processes or practices might you want to try again in the future on another project?** <br>
+I will definitely follow the above mentioned software processes on future projects.
+These technqiues have proven invaluable in the software development process.
+It prevents developers from losing track of what needs to be done and allows for more efficient and effective development.
+Setting milestones and assigning responsibilities helps to ensure that everyone is on the same page and that the software will be developed in the right order.

 ## Overall